jplajpla23/Door-Gateway-GSM/README.md

 ## Description

-- A Project to connect 2 Sim Cards to
+- A Project to connect 2 Sim Cards to ESP32 and open the Relay with one Call

 ## Features